-As your entrepreneurial venture grows and you find yourself needing to hire employees to help take on the increasing workload, you need to learn how to do payroll for a small business.
+As a small business owner, you may find yourself needing to hire employees to help take on an increased workload.
+If so, you will need to learn how to do your own payroll system.
 First, you need to decide what your payroll strategy will be.

 You can learn how to do payroll yourself or hire an HR manager to take care of it in-house each pay period.
 But you can also outsource the tedious task through either an accountant or online payroll software.